Tanmoyphy/FeynDiaDraw/README.md

 ### QGRAF
 The program is provided with a *QGRAF* style file called `xmldraw.sty`.
 Any set of feynman rules compatible with *QGRAF* can be handled and the output should be put in the package folder to be processed.

-Once this is defined, run the code using `python2 fdraw.py` and compile the output using `lualatex main.tex`.
-The diagrams ared drawn in `main.pdf`.

 ## Run
 *fdraw.pyc* is an encoded python2 file.
 All the information about particles has been given there.
 To run it, make sure to have the QGRAF generated output file, then use